PolusAI/bfio/docs/source/Examples/Converter.rst

     br.close()

-Behind the scenes, what happens is that JPype starts Java and loads the Bioformats jar.
+Behind the scenes, what happens is that ``scyjava`` starts Java and loads the Bio-Formats jar.
 If Java is not installed, the above code will raise an error.

 ..
 Note::